GenesisFR/DS2TroubleshootingGuide/README.md

 Open "\<path-to-game\>\system_detail.gas" and change the 4 occurrences of "shadow_tex_size = xxx" to something like 512/1024.

+== Increase UI size ==

+If you play the game at higher resolutions (like 1080p), the UI won't scale and will become tiny.
+There is a workaround that involves rendering the game at a specific resolution and the UI at a lower resolution (effectively making it bigger):

+1. Download the latest version of dgVoodoo2: http://dege.freeweb.hu/dgVoodoo2/dgVoodoo2.html
+2. Open the downloaded archive and extract dgVoodoo.conf, dgVoodooCpl.exe and "MS\x86\D3D9.dll" to \<path-to-game\>.
+3. Run dgVoodooCpl.exe, go to the DirectX tab and select "GeForce FX 5700 Ultra" from the Videocard drop down list (this will get rid of a warning at launch).
+4. From the same tab, select your native resolution from the Resolution drop down list and hit OK.
+5. Set the game at the resolution you want the UI to be scaled to (typically 720p or lower).

+Note: disable third-party overlays (like MSI Afterburner) if your game crashes at launch or slows down when moving the mouse.

 == Play online ==

 If you want to play online, there are 2 solutions that I can confirm are working: GameRanger and ZeroTier.
 Other virtual LAN softwares may work, but I haven't tried them (I never got Hamachi to let you see games though).